 The Federal Water Pollution Control Act (also known as Clean Water Act [CWA]) establishes a national permitting program that sets effluent standards for direct discharges to waters of the United States and pretreatment standards for indirect discharges of industrial wastes.
 Under the CWA, the Environmental Protection Agency (EPA) also develops quality-based water criteria.
 Wastewater discharges from Laboratory operations are subject to the CWA and are regulated through BNL's SPDES permit issued by NYSDEC, who is authorized to implement CWA provisions under Part 750 of Title 6 of the New York Codes, Rules, and Regulations (NYCRR).
-The SPDES permit authorizes releases to the environment through 13 designated outfalls and specifics monitoring requirements for each, including frequency of monitoring and specification of analytical requirements.
+The SPDES permit authorizes releases to the environment through 12 designated outfalls and specification of analytical requirements.
 Effluent limitations specified for each analytical parameter are based upon the groundwater effluent water quality standards and are codified under 6 NYCRR Part 703.6.
 A map depicting the locations of each of the monitoring stations is provided in Chapter 3, Figure 3-3.
 As processes change, they are either added or removed from the Laboratory's SPDES permit through a permit modification and the environmental monitoring program is revised as necessary.